- In the left panel of WebSphere, expand Applications and select New Application.

 - At Step 1, if you want to version control the application using editions, give the application an edition, such as 1.0.
 Select Next.

-- At Step 2, select the and the application server or cluster that will produce your application, select Apply, and then select Next.
+- At Step 2, select the servers that will produce your application, select Apply, and then select Next.
+In this example, the application will be produced by both a web server and application server.

 - At Step 3, select the virtual hosts you want to use and select Next.